Charles Douglas, 2nd Earl of Selkirk: Estates and peerage

-On 4 August 1646, before his parent's marriage, his father was created the Lord Daer and Shortcleuch and Earl of Selkirk, with remainder to his heirs male whatsoever bearing the name of Douglas.
+On 4 August 1646, before his parents' marriage, his father was created the Lord Daer and Shortcleuch and Earl of Selkirk, with remainder to his heirs male whatsoever bearing the name of Douglas.
 After their marriage, he was created Duke of Hamilton in 1660 on the petition of his mother, also receiving several of the other Hamilton peerages for life.
 His father then resigned the Lordship of Daer and Earldom of Selkirk into the King's hands, who conferred them by novodamus dated 6 October 1688 with the precedency of 1646 upon William's younger son, Charles and his four younger brothers, John, George, Basil and Archibald, respectively in tail male.
-There was a proviso that if Charles, or any of his brothers, or the heirs male of their bodies should succeed to the Dukedom of Hamilton that, in such case the Earldom shall always descend to the brother immediately junior to him.
+There was a proviso that if Charles, or any of his brothers, or the heirs male of their bodies should succeed to the dukedom of Hamilton that, in such case the Earldom shall always descend to the brother immediately junior to him.

 In 1693, his parents settled the estates of Crawford Douglas and Crawford John on him.
 Upon his father's death on 18 April 1694, he succeeded to the Lordship of Daer and Earldom of Selkirk.
 On his assumption of the title, the Earl dropped the name of Hamilton and resumed his patronymic of Douglas.

 Personal life

 Lord Selkirk died, unmarried, in London on 13 March 1739 and was succeeded in the earldom by his younger brother, John.
-His nephew William, Lord Riccartoun his executor.
-He was buried on 18 April 1739 in the vault of the Duke of Buckingham in Henry VII Chapel in Westminster Abbey.
+His nephew William, Lord Riccartoun was his executor.
+He was buried on 18 April 1739 in the vault of the Duke of Buckingham in Henry VII Chapel at Westminster Abbey.